 The BU Hillel Faculty Council advises Hillel staff on student and faculty concerns as issues arise throughout the academic year and serves as a liaison cohort to the University.
 The group meets three times per year (at the end of the fall and spring semesters and at the end of the summer).
-See members of the Faculty Council.
+Contact Ethan Sobel (firstname.lastname@example.org) to consider joining.

 Binyomin Abrams is an associate professor at the College of Arts and Sciences and the Graduate School of Arts and Sciences for Chemistry.
 The Abrams group is focuses on developing novel approaches to teaching introductory chemistry that excite students across disciplines.
 Recent projects include the development of the Boston University Chemical Writing Program (BUCWP), the LA program, out-of-class activities to strengthen visual models for quantum concepts, and more.Additionally, students in the Abrams group study biomimetic oligomers (foldamers) using molecular dynamics simulations.

 Mira Angrist is a Hebrew language and Jewish culture specialist.
 She is the head of the Hebrew Language Program at Boston University.
 Angrist has taught at the Modern Languages and Comparative Literature Department in the College of Arts and Sciences at Boston University since 2008.